pkivolowitz/CSC3600-S-2023/projects/p1/README.md

 talk between your own client and server but you will fail to talk to mine.
 And therefore, fail in your project.

-It prove difficult for me to provide an operating server and client to you as I would have to support 4 architectures times 2 programs (as I am not going to distribute the source code for obvious reasons).
+It may prove difficult for me to provide an operating server and client to you as I would have to support 4 architectures times 2 programs (as I am not going to distribute the source code for obvious reasons).
 I would have to provide binaries for both client and server for: